rst/positronic_net/README.md

 matches the `id` of the list itself.
 There's also a `BelongsTo` class which offers limited support for the one-to-many side of the association (at least enough to be able to `Fetch` the list associated with an item!)

+Full examples of this can be seen by viewing the todo-list sample app in the `sample` directory; the above has been (slightly) simplified excerpts.

 ##Miscellaneous shorthands